turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  cascades, cultivated authority, audience-modelled reconstruction and decompression, Wegner's *Talking Points* maxim, political language as an authorization bid, authorization payloads, the cognitive-relief hypothesis, capture and resistance, cognitive liberty, and epistemic adulthood.
+  cascades, cultivated authority, audience-modelled reconstruction and decompression, Wegner's *Talking Points* maxim, political language as an authorization bid, authorization payloads, the cognitive-relief hypothesis, capture and resistance, cognitive liberty, epistemic adulthood, and the press-secretary–interpreter–auditor distinction for reflective reason.
+It also contains the deliberately provisional bridge of impersonal universality against private interest, the remove-the-me test, person-centred humanism as a gloss on Durkheim's moral individualism, and the distinction between aggregative and subjecthood-absorptive routes to sacrificing a person.
 It defines differentiated unity, person-preserving unity, subjecthood absorption (fusion), fusion pressure, total fusion, and fusion ideology, and types their relationship to collective agency and clockwork/laser